 30.4.6.3 Market Monitoring Unit responsibilities set forth in the ISO Services Tariff

 30.4.6.3.1 The ICAP Demand Curve periodic review schedule and procedures shall provide an opportunity for the Market Monitoring Unit to review and comment on the draft request for proposals, the independent consultant’s report, and the ISO’s proposed ICAP Demand Curves.
-See ISO Services Tariff Section 5.14.1.2.5.
+See ISO Services Tariff Sections 5.14.1.2.1.5 and 5.14.1.2.2.4.5.

 30.4.6.3.2 The new capacity zone periodic review shall provide an opportunity for the Market Monitoring Unit to review and comment on the NCZ Study, and any proposed NCZ tariff revisions.
 See ISO Services Tariff Sections 5.16.1.3 and 5.16.4.